 Job Shadowing at Goethe-Institut in Montreal

-Mikołaj Cholewicz, Deputy Head of Mission of the Embassy of the Republic in Ottawa, spent four days at the Goethe-Institut in Montreal, getting acquainted with the institute’s language programmes, policies and internal work processes.
+Mikołaj Cholewicz, Deputy Head of Mission of the Embassy of the Republic in Ottawa, spent five days at the Goethe-Institut in Montreal, getting acquainted with the institute’s language programmes, policies and internal work processes.
 In his personal blog post he shares his experience in Montreal.

 “The Goethe-Institut characterises German perfectionism combined with a comprehensive approach, pleasant atmosphere, the newest teaching techniques and conveying a positive image of this country.

 The decision to take part in the EUNIC Job Shadowing programme in Montreal came immediately to my mind.
 It is the closest destination to my workplace and this city is no doubt a centre for cultural activities across Canada.
 The first contact with the Goethe-Institut I had was in Poland over 20 years ago and I was curious to see what has changed since.
 I am extremely interested in the significance of language as a medium for promoting culture and history of one nation.
 The Goethe-Institut, founded in 1951, not only has long traditions but also a set of standards, experience and an enormous network of institutes around the globe.